EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Power Supply Wiring/README.md

 | Small Zipties | ~20 |
 | 1.5mm Heat Shrink | ~6 cm |

-We will list the steps for completing the front MicroDriver stack:
+We will list the steps for completing both the front and the back stack with the Master Board.

-### Preparing the Main Power Wires
+### Preparing the Main Power Wires (Repeat Twice)
 | Step Description | Visual |
 | --- | --- |
 | Cut two 8 inch sections of the red 18 AWG wire.
 Strip about 1cm on every end, twisting the exposed wire after each strip.  | ![image](https://user-images.githubusercontent.com/84528674/119999298-9676b780-bf9f-11eb-84d9-6db2791f4168.png) |